-Emu vs ostrich, it’s a showdown of two avian heavyweights.
+Emu vs ostrich, it’s a showdown between two avian heavyweights.
 The Common ostrich is the biggest, heaviest bird in the world by a wide margin, the Emu takes fifth place, after the Somali ostrich and Northern and Southern cassowary.
 These are two gargantuan birds that are readily comparable.
 So what are the differences between emus and ostriches?

 There are many other differences between emus and ostriches - read on to find out!